illmatik12/illmatik12.github.io/_posts/2019-02-01-marvel-universe-in-agensgraph-part1.md

 ---
-title: "the-marvel universe in agensgraph - part1 "
+title: "The Marvel universe in agensgraph - part1 "
 date: 2019-02-01 10:09:28 -0400
 categories:
   - agensgraph